ginaahong/download_webtoons/README.md

 # 📥 Download Webtoons 🎨
-Using selenium and BS4 to automatically download Daum webtoons for offline reading!
+Using selenium and BS4 to automatically download Daum and Naver webtoons for offline reading!

 ## Table of Content